-Plastic pollution is without a doubt one of the biggest environmental problems that we face today.
-In 1950, the world produced more than 2 million tons of plastic per year and by 2016, that number has soared up to 242 million tonnes, accounting 12% of all municipal solid waste.
-Plastics take hundreds of years to decompose, can leach harmful chemicals that spread into groundwater when disposed of in landfills, enter ocean waters and mistakenly ingested by marine animals as well as disrupting marine habitats.
+Plastic pollution is undoubtedly one of the biggest environmental problems we face today.
+In 1950, the world produced more than 2 million tons of plastic per year and by 2016, that number has soared up to 242 million tonnes, accounting for 12% of all municipal solid waste.
+Plastics take hundreds of years to decompose, can leach harmful chemicals that spread into groundwater when disposed of in landfills, and enter ocean waters, where they are often mistakenly ingested by marine animals and can disrupt marine habitats.
 The environmental impacts of plastic pollution can be staggering, so it is crucial that we tackle the issue and not allow it to exacerbate.
-The ubiquity of plastics makes it increasingly difficult for the world to give it up, but there are a number of tools that could be the solution for plastic pollution.
+The ubiquity of plastic makes it increasingly difficult for the world to give it up, but there are a number of tools that could be the solution for plastic pollution.

 1. Plastic Bans